 If you have visions, as I did, of an old Egyptian guy, possibly sponsored by Andrex, terrified of shitty arseholes, running around killing people in the name of Ra, then you will be disappointed.
 Someone involved in this film’s release certainly has a broad definition of the term Mummy, and hell, as the film is set in New Mexico, its only just American!

-The film, initially entitled ‘Aztec Blood’, unleashed on festivals in 2014 [edit: 09/06/2017 - The film was origionally entitled 'American Mummy' before the name change to 'Aztec Blood' - please see comments below], has finally found a new home on the ‘Wild Eye’ label.
+The film, initially entitled ‘Aztec Blood’, unleashed on festivals in 2014, has finally found a new home on the ‘Wild Eye’ label.
 Its official synopsis “A graduate student on an archaeological dig in a desert performs a ritual on a mummy wearing a fearsome mask, awakening the blood-hungry spirit of Tezcalipoca, Lord of the Smoking Mirror” is thankfully a little more reflective of the films content.
-It is no surprise, with the impeding release of the ‘Mummy’ reboot that any film, no matter how tenuously linked to what could be construed as a Mummy would be touted as such, but still… the box art – it’s not so much misleading, as it is a full-on case for the trades descriptions act.
+It is no surprise, with the impeding release of the ‘Mummy’ reboot that any film, no matter how tenuously linked to what could be construed as a Mummy would be touted as such, but still… the box art, plus the title of the film – it’s not so much misleading, as it is a full-on case for the trades descriptions act.
 Just to reiterate, there is no mummy anywhere close to this film, no tomb, no Egypt and no half-of-face-turning-to-sand special effects.
-Just a burial mask in a cave.

 It is perhaps more important to stress that whilst, I jest (and I do jest – it has amused me more than offended me), I actually think that this film has been done a disservice through this manner of marketing as people purchasing on aesthetics alone will no doubt feel cheated, rather than enjoy a fairly average, and surprisingly gory little number, which would be better promoted as the ‘Aztec: Evil Dead-style-zombie-film’.